GamesOfArcadia/ciqs/README.md

-# CIQS — Causal Iteration Quantum Solution
+# CIQS: Causal Iteration Quantum Solution - The 'million-qubit' compiler

 CIQS is an analytic quantum circuit pipeline including: mapper, router, and optimizer.